 To be considered for any DJJ correctional position, applicants must meet the following entry requirements:

 - High School Diploma or GED

 - No felony convictions

-- Valid Driver’s License (provide copy with application)
+- Valid Driver’s License (provide a copy with application)

 - Successful completion of background check, pre-employment drug screening and physical examination

-All Juvenile Correctional applicants must complete and submit a State of Georgia Application.
-Applications online at team.georgia.gov/careers or in-person at any DJJ facility Monday – Friday, from 8:00am to 4:30pm; and may be submitted for more than one location.
+All applicants must complete and submit a State of Georgia application online at team.georgia.gov/careers.
+You can also visit us in-person at any DJJ secure facility Monday through Friday, from 8:00 a.m. to 4:30 p.m.